newsappsio/spam/README.md

 }]
 ```

-You can also nest different objects if you need to paint multiple maps.
+You can also nest different objects if you need to paint multiple map layers of different features.

 ```javascript
 data: [{